Sibra-Soft/light-wine-framework/README.md

     "FromName": "Exmaple", // The name you want to use to send the mail "FromAddress": "example@example.com" // The emailaddress you want to use to send the mail },
-  "imdb": {
-    "omdb_api_key": "" // Api key to connect to the omdbapi.com api
-  },
   "scheduler": {
     "token": "" // Enter the token that must be used to run the scheduler from cronjobs }